 Passive Houses are highly insulated, comfortable, cold bridge free structures that require little heating, they usually have triple glazed windows, heat recovery ventilation (HRV) and high air-tightness levels.
 It doesn’t cost extra to build a Passive House using our construction methods, as money saved on a complex heating system pays for better windows or extra insulation.
 Combining Passive House principles with Solar heating reduces the heat demand of a Passive House by 90%.

-Our simple, effective, well thought through, construction methods can give builders throughout Ireland a competitive edge in the market place because it shows they’re interested in building more efficient houses.
+Our simple, effective, well thought through, construction methods can give builders throughout the UK a competitive edge in the market place because it shows they’re interested in building more efficient houses.
 This website generates a lot of enquiries from Architects and Clients wanting to build energy efficient houses, so builders who align themselves with Viking House and use our efficient/effective construction methods win projects more easily.
 With over 100 super efficient construction projects to our name our experience is unrivalled within the Construction industry.
 We have a number of clients who have come through last winter with heating bills of less than £50.

 We’re in regular contact with numerous Certified Passive House Designers throughout the country, so we can put clients looking for an Architect in direct contact with local Certified Passive House Designers.
 Half the running costs of a building can be saved at design stage with a Certified Passive House Designer.